SPUR-TECH/uriskitchen/README.md

 ![Dessert page](static/media/images/urais-kitchen-dessert.jpg)

-The desserts page is much the same as the meals page in layout and responsiveness.
-Here you can see the authentication buttons in the orders section that take the user to the relevant account page.
+- The desserts page is much the same as the meals page in layout and responsiveness and the comments, edit and delete functions.
+- Here you can see the authentication buttons in the orders section that take the user to the relevant account page.

 - [Back to the top](#urais-thai-kitchen)